zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 Philip continued, "Your users will still likely have farms in the existing earldoms as well as their own houses outside of the city, but maybe they will create roads to their own houses from those farms.
 You won't be able to get all of the families to join right away, and many may not want to join once the influence of knights pushing engagement is taken away, but that's okay.
 There are also those (particularly many of the Instagram farmers) that have amassed enormous gardens within the earldoms entirely to enjoy the envy of other serfs - they won't want to leave.
 There are still others that have curated gardens for a long while within the city walls and will find it hard to leave.
 Our focus is on those that both have something to grow and recognize the importance of having control of the garden in which they grow it, but they find the land too difficult to prepare on their own.

-"If you succeed, Earl Zuckerberg won't be able to buy you, the Earldom of TikTok won't be able to pressure you to shut down, and you'll be able to elevate the most knowledgeable serfs, perhaps even some of the earls from the old kingdom."
+"If you succeed, Earl Zuckerberg won't be able to buy you, the Eastern Kingdom won't be able to pressure you to shut down, and you'll be able to elevate the most knowledgeable serfs, perhaps even some of the earls from the old kingdom."

 Jonathan looked at the small village.